 There are many lenders now who participate in the government’s Home Affordable Refinance Program, or HARP.
 This no equity program was designed to rescue homeowners who have no equity or even owe more than their home is worth.

-HARP is a great program that is helping out millions of homeowners.
+HARP was a very popular program that helped out millions of homeowners.
 Qualifications are quite flexible.
 The only absolute requirement is that your original mortgage must be backed by Fannie Mae or Freddie Mac.
+Keep in mind that the Fannie Mae cash-out refinance option requires 20% equity.

 Not every lender participates in HARP but many do, so make sure you check with several mortgage lenders.